 Brexit: A Reflection

 On 23 June 2016 the people of the UK voted to leave the EU.
 The consequences of that vote are not yet fully known.
-CIPFA’s CEO summarises the events leading up to the UK’s historic Brexit vote and explores the drivers behind the vote.
-Rob also explores the likely impact of Brexit upon our public services and our public finances.
-As a former CEO of the UK Border Agency, Rob is also well placed to offer views on the practical consequences for the devolved administrations of the vote.
+The events leading up to the UK’s historic Brexit vote and the drivers behind that vote are fullly explored in this session.

 Senior Managers' Stories